Whatsapp Icon

 While coping with cancer, patients must be mindful of their nutritional intake.
 Opting for easy-to-digest, nutritious vegetarian meals can help manage symptoms and potentially reduce the risk of gastrointestinal issues.
 Foods such as lentil soup, steamed vegetables, and soft fruits can provide essential nutrients without overstraining the digestive system.

-In summary, awareness of the signs and symptoms of gastrointestinal perforation can play a significant role in the early detection and intervention in cancer patients.
+In summary, awareness of the signs and symptoms of gastrointestinal perforation can play a significant role in the early detection and intervention of cancer patients.
 Combining this awareness with prompt medical care and a balanced, gentle diet can contribute to better overall outcomes and quality of life during cancer treatment.

 Risk Factors for Gastrointestinal Perforation in Cancer Patients